ShriSingh/Scientific-Computing-in-Python/README.md

 - Exercise9.py: Learning Classes and Objects by Building a Sudoku Solver

 Here's a list of projects in this FreeCodeCamp's certification:
-- Arthimetic_Formatter.py: Takes in a string containing addition & substraction problems, breaks them into separate problems, stacks them vertically, and solves them.
+- Arthimetic Formatter: Takes in a string containing addition & substraction problems, breaks them into separate problems, stacks them vertically, and solves them.
-- Time_Calculator.py: Adds a start time and a duration time and returns the result.
+- Time Calculator: Adds a start time and a duration time and returns the result.